SharePoint/sp-dev-docs/docs/features/embed-pages-to-teams.md

    1. **Name** – Intranet
    1. **Entity ID** – 19991 (Use random number)
    1. **Content URL** – https:// [domainUrl] /_layouts/15/teamslogon.aspx?SPFX=true&dest=[pageUrl]
-      1. Update provided URL based on your own tenant details.
+      1. Update the URL based on your own tenant details.
 Example URL would be https://contoso.sharepoint.com/_layouts/15/teamslogon.aspx?SPFX=true&dest=/sites/theperspective/SitePages/Home.aspx
-      1. Used URL will need to be encoded to avoid issues on accessing is across different devices.
+      1. The URL will need to be encoded to avoid issues accessing it across different devices.
    1. **Website URL** – You can leave this optional value empty

 1. Navigate to **Domains and Permissions** under **Finish**